NaqeebAhmedSahi/TagSpace/README.md

 ### 🔌 Extend with Custom Viewers & Editors

-TagSpaces supports extension modules for opening and editing different file types.
+BWS Vittoria supports extension modules for opening and editing different file types.
 Learn more on our [Extensions Page](https://www.tagspaces.org/extensions/).

 ### 🤝 Contributing